minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/adna-njuhovic/GPIO_requirements/informational_requirements.rst

    :priority: Low
    :submitted-by: Adna Njuhovic
    :modified-by:
-   :category: Functional
+   :category: Informational
    :safety-asil:
    :references:
    :verification-and-validation:

 A moder register is a control register used in microcontrollers to configure the operating mode of GPIO pins.
 This register is essential for setting the correct functionality of the pins during initialization.

 .. req:: label
    :id: REQ_INT3_1732818810